OpenMaker Advisory Board

 Composed of a mixture of experts across the sectors interested in Industry 4.0, from investors and academics to makers and manufacturers themselves, the appointed Advisory Board plays an active role in awarding commissions to PSS applicants, as well as advising the project board on strategic matters and ensuring the widest outreach of the project.

-The full list of board members includes:
+Full list of board members:

 - Anastasia Andrianova, Investor